ServiceStack/ServiceStackVS/angular-spa.md

 ![wwwroot folder output](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/angular-spa-wwwroot-output.png)

 ##### 01-run-tests #####
 This task runs your tests configured in the karma.conf.js file.
 The template by default runs the tests once using PhantomJS as the browser.
-If you want to have Karma running and watching your files as you code, this can be changed by switching the 'singleRun' flag in the Grunt configuration.
+If you want to have Karma running and watching your files as you code, this can be changed by switching the `singleRun` flag in the Grunt configuration.

     karma: {
             unit: {